 The next thing I do is remove all the stock snaps.
 Stock snaps tend to be weak and a common point of failure.
 Alabama rigs often draw in giant bass so I remove the stock snaps so I never have to worry about losing a fish of a lifetime due to weak hardware.

 After bending out all the wires and removing the stock snaps you can start modifying and adding hooks based on your state’s laws.

 In states that allow 5 hooks, I keep all 5 swivels and add strong split rings (size 4).
 These split rings are incredibly strong and have essentially a 0% chance of failing.
 With the split rings added I then add my 5 swimbait heads and swimbaits.
 And that’s it, you are ready to go fish your Alabama rig.

 - Middle hook – 4.3″ swimbaits

-3 Hook Limit A Rig Setup
+3 Hook Limit A-Rig Setup

 If your state only allows 3 hooks don’t worry you can still fish an a-rig but you will have to do a little extra modifying.
 With only 3 hooks it is vital to arrange them where you are going to get the most strikes.
 Bass are ambush predators so they almost always strike from below or from behind.
-Because of this, we want to put our hooks on the two bottoms wires as well as the middle wire which is slightly further back.
+Because of this, we want to put our hooks on the two bottom wires as well as the middle wire which is slightly further back.

 For the top two wires, you want to remove the swivels and add centering pin springs (medium size).
 These springs allow you to attach any soft plastic without needing a hook.
 This is where you will put your 2 dummy baits to complete your school of baitfish.